ShivarajGathadi/cracker/TECHNICAL_DOCUMENTATION.md

 ---

-This comprehensive documentation provides you with the complete technical blueprint of the **Cheating Daddy** application.
+This comprehensive documentation provides you with the complete technical blueprint of the **Mixer** application.
 You can use these patterns, architectures, and implementations as a foundation for building similar cross-platform desktop applications with advanced audio/video processing, AI integration, and stealth capabilities.

 The key architectural decisions, security measures, and cross-platform compatibility strategies documented here will serve as valuable reference material for your future projects requiring sophisticated desktop application development.